mcidclan/cloud-of-voxels/README.md

 mesh is in "vertex paint" mode, then run the Python script.
 Once it's done,

-replace the voxelmodels.cpp by the generated file and report the number of
+replace the voxelmodels.cpp and voxelmodels.h by the generated files.
+Note that

-voxels given by your prompt to voxelmodels.h.
-Note: To get a better display
+the provided example contains gap.
+From blender, before exporting, you need to

-quality, subdivide the mesh until it reduces the gaps between the vertices.
+subdivide the mesh until you don't see gaps anymore between the vertices.

 <br/>